anuvgupta/simplicity/README.md

         <summary><a name="what-is-a-project?"></a>What is a project?</summary>
         <p>A project is anything you could imagine!
 Use our hardware and data sets to bring any idea to life. 🤙 </p>
         </details>

     -   <details>
         <summary><a name="what-is-project-id"></a>What is a <b>Project ID</b>?</summary>
         <p>A Project ID is a string of characters (max 20 characters) that is unique to each project (yes, we make sure that no two projects have the same ID!).
 This ID is used to identify your project and also used by collaborators to join you on this project.
 Keep your project ID's a secret from non-collaborators to prevent uninvited guests from showing up to your project party! 🤫</p>
         </details>

     -   <details>
         <summary><a name="create-a-project"></a><b>Create</b> a project</summary>
         <p>To create a new project, refer to the navigation menu on the left side; click on 'Projects'.
 Then, click on 'NEW PROJECT'; you will then be presented with the project-creation form.
-Give your project a unique <a name="what-is-project-id"></a><b>Project ID</b>, a name, a maybe a fun description!
+Give your project a unique <a href="what-is-project-id"><b>Project ID</b></a>, a name, a maybe a fun description!
 Click 'CREATE PROJECT' when you're satisfied with your input.
 Congratulations, you've just created a project! 😄</p>
         </details>

     -   <details>
         <summary><a name="join-a-project"></a><b>Join</b> a project</summary>
-        <p>First, make sure that you know the specific <a name="what-is-project-id"></a><b>Project ID</b> of the project (this is your key to getting in!).
+        <p>First, make sure that you know the specific <a href="what-is-project-id"><b>Project ID</b></a> of the project (this is your key to getting in!).
 To join a project, refer to the navigation menu on the left side of the screen; click on 'Projects'.
 Then, click on 'JOIN PROJECT'.
 You will be presented with a form that asks for a Project ID.
 Input the ID of the project you are trying to join and click 'JOIN PROJECT'.
 If successful, a green 'Success!' message will flash under the text box.
 Happy collaborating! 🙌</p>
         </details>

     -   <details>
         <summary><a name="edit-a-project"></a><b>Edit</b> a project</summary>
         <p>Head over to the 'Projects' page and locate the project you are attempting to edit among the project cards shown on the screen.
 Once you've done that, click the three vertical dots in the top right-hand corner of the card.
 Click 'Edit'.
 You'll be presented with a form where you can edit the name and/or the description of the project. <i>Side note: You <b>cannot</b> change a project's ID. 🚫</i> </p>
         </details>

     -   <details>
         <summary><a name="delete-a-project"></a><b>Delete</b> a project</summary>
         <p>If you've completed a project or simply would like to get rid of one, no problem!
 Head over to the 'Projects' page and locate the project you would like to delete.
 Once you've done so, click the three vertical dots in the top right-hand corner of the project card.
 Click 'Delete'.
 A pop will appear and ask you to confirm or cancel your decision. <i>Side note: Once a project is deleted, its ID is free to be used by a newly-created project. 🔄</i></p>